gabriel-p-artcls/17-04_mc-catalog/README.md

 #### `4th_run/`

   Fourth run, 44 clusters from 3rd run re-processed.
-Same parameters as in 3rd run but increased number of generations and mutation rate.
+Same parameters as in 3rd run but increased number of generations and mutation rate, and skipped the removal of stars post-DA.
   Some clusters had their parameters adjusted in `semi_input.dat`.

+  * skip red_memb
   * gens=3000
   * mut_rate=0.2